-Vehicle Dimensions - (Advanced Option)
+Vehicle Dimensions - (Platinum Option)

 Vehicle dimensions are useful measurement tools to diagnose vehicles that may have been involved in a collision.
 Setback occurs when one wheel on an axle is not even with the other.
 With the Aligner dimensional measurements are automatic, and additional information about the vehicle's frame can be determined.
-These measurements are accessed from the Measure toolbar button on any readings screen.
+These measurements are accessed from the Measure toolbar button on any readings screen, or from the Measure icon on the Home Alignment tab.

 The results of the vehicle dimensions measurements are displayed with a visual reference to a vehicle depicting wheelbase difference, track width difference, and front and rear setback.
-In addition, setback values are displayed on the All Readings screen and are printed during the alignment results printout.
+In addition, setback and offset values are displayed on the All Readings screen and are printed during the alignment results printout.
 Vehicle dimensions and setback can be displayed in inches or millimeters, selectable in the Units setup.